Gemma (botany): In mosses and liverworts

 The production of gemmae is a widespread means of asexual reproduction in both liverworts and mosses.
 In liverworts such as Marchantia, the flattened plant body or thallus is a haploid gametophyte with gemma cups scattered about its upper surface.
 The gemma cups are cup-like structures containing gemmae.
 The gemmae are small discs of haploid tissue, and they directly give rise to new gametophytes.
 They are dispersed from gemma cups by rainfall.

 The gemmae are bilaterally symmetrical and are not differentiated into dorsal and ventral surfaces.
 The mature gemmae fall on the ground and if conditions are suitable their germination starts immediately.
 The surface of the gemma which comes in contact of the soil gives out many rhizoids.
 This surface eventually becomes the lower(ventral) surface of the thallus.
-Meanwhile, the apical cells present in the two lateral notches become active and form two thalli in opposite directions.
+Meanwhile, the apical cells present in the two lateral notches become active and form two thalli in opposites directions.

+Endogenous gemmae are also produced in liverworts, these are ovoid or ellipsoidal shaped, 2 celled at leaf tips or margins.
+Examples such as Bazzania kokawana (Fossombroniaceae), Endogemma caespiticia and also Riccardia species.